System of Caste – A matter of identity

 In this whole discussion about caste, what we seem to ignore is that the moment we take pride in our lineage, culture, history, customs, language, profession… we somewhere start owning these associations as a part of our identity.
 We can very well stop at the stage of acknowledging an association but we choose to embrace it, thereby forging an alliance of identity with everyone else who embraces the association.
 By doing so, we end up contributing to the pool of shared identities which eventually engulf us.
 What we fail to see is that for something to be better; something else has to be lesser.
 Hence we end up ‘pushing’ someone down to feel good about ourselves.

 Caste may have started off as an innocent identity tag for optimization of our social responses and engagements, but in the ‘modern civilized’ society it is mostly used as a tool to create a false, often superior, narrative of one’s being.
 Modern societies and its notion of growth and success seem to nourish some sort of hollowness within us which, in turn, creates an acute desire to feel unique and important.
 Identities like caste, class, region, religion and nation play a crucial role in filling this gap.
 They foster pseudo identities which we end up exerting in order to establish our ownership.

 To sum it up, casteism is nothing but a growl, aggressive or defensive, of an animal called identity.
 If we truly want to address the issues of caste then we will have to address the issues of individual self-worth, which is deeply entangled with our modern day notions of success, happiness, brotherhood, power, security, and so on.
 While we look around for answers, it seems that the real answer lies deep within us!

-This article is part of a series of ten essays through which one aims to understand this rather complex reality which we often tend to simplify.
+This article is part of a series of essays written to understand this rather complex reality which we often tend to simplify.
 The articles written and published so far are as follows –